thehapax/bisq-bots/telegram/README.md

 **Regular mode from the /start menu is currently working.**
 **inline mode for multiple _Will_ require extra work** - inline mode is most critical, but regular mode could also be released in v1 if it only requires minimal extra work

--**Version 2** -- bot should auto-suggest key markets to avoid user typos (if the Telegram UX makes this feasible) -**Version 1 - Complete** key markets: btc_usd, btc_eur, xmr_btc, btc_brl, l-btc_btc, btc_gbp, bsq_bt
+-**Version 2 - TODO** -- bot should auto-suggest key markets to avoid user typos (if the Telegram UX makes this feasible) -**Version 1 - Complete** key markets: btc_usd, btc_eur, xmr_btc, btc_brl, l-btc_btc, btc_gbp, bsq_bt

-- **Version 2, also unclear if it is possible to make fast** see appendix below for video of UX suggestion using InlineQueryResultArticle
+- **Version 2 - TODO. also unclear if it is possible to make fast** see appendix below for video of UX suggestion using InlineQueryResultArticle
 - upshot of this approach is that results are sent with the suggestions so it's lightnin-quick

  - **Version 1 - See currently deployed keyboard** --  another option is sending a custom keyboard with markets listed ther

 - upon specifying a market, results should include:
     - bids and asks
-    - might be nice to separate bids and asks with an InlineKeyboardMarkup, so more bids/asks can be show, but this is _not_ necessary for v1 (probably better if not included, to save time) **Version 1 - Already Complete in Backend**
+    - **Version 1 - Complete in Backend** might be nice to separate bids and asks with an InlineKeyboardMarkup, so more bids/asks can be show, but this is _not_ necessary for v1 (probably better if not included, to save time)

-    - each offer should show:
+    - **Version 2: % and Range** each offer should show:
         - trade size (including range, if applicable) **In Version 1**
-        - price (in btc _and_ altcoin/fiat, including corresponding range, if applicable) **Version 2: Range**
+        - price (in btc _and_ altcoin/fiat, including corresponding range, if applicable)
         - ordered by spread % (if possible?) **Version 2**
-            - need to check if api can be changed to include this in /offers endpoint **Version 2**
+            - need to check if api can be changed to include this in /offers endpoint

 Sample response:
-**Version 1 - HTML works for Keyboard buttons however** **ISSUE:how to get Icons and HTML to show up for Inline Queries, have not found solution**
+**Version 1 - HTML works for Keyboard buttons**

+**Version 2 - ISSUE:how to get Icons and HTML to show up for Inline Queries, have not found solution**

 ⬇️ XMR/BTC - _Bids_ ⬇️

 💱 0.00739230 BTC (-2%)

 Offer Size: **13.528 XMR** / 0.01 BTC

 💱 0.00759230 BTC (0%)

 Offer Size: **136.596 XMR** / 1 BTC - **272.596 XMR** / 2 BTC

 ⬇️ XMR-BTC - _Asks_ ⬇️